-The evaluation assumes that the majority of Cenovus's bitumen resources will be recovered and produced using established steam assisted gravity drainage ("SAGD") technology, with only a minor portion of the Company's resources likely to be developed using cyclic steam stimulation ("CSS"), also an established technology.
+The evaluation assumes that the majority of Cenovus's bitumen resources will be recovered and produced using the established technologies of steam assisted gravity drainage ("SAGD") and cyclic steam stimulation ("CSS"), with only a minor portion of the Company's resources likely to be developed using CSS.
 SAGD involves injecting steam through horizontal wells drilled into the bitumen formation and recovering heated bitumen and water from producing wells located below the injection wells.
 CSS involves injecting steam into a well and then producing heated bitumen and water from the same wellbore.
 Such alternating injection and production cycles are repeated a number of times for a given wellbore.
 Both of these bitumen recovery technologies have a surface footprint comparable to conventional crude oil production operations.
 Cenovus has no bitumen resources that require mining techniques for recovery.